What is Cacao?

 How is cacao used?

-Cacao beans can be sourced from a variety of countries throughout the world for.
-From Guatemala and the Dominican Republic, to Tanzania, and Madagascar, each growing region, farm, and even harvest season has a direct impact on the cacao bean and its flavor profile.
+Cacao beans can be sourced from a variety of countries throughout the world.
+From Guatemala and the Dominican Republic, to Tanzania, and Madagascar, each cocoa growing region, farm, and even harvest season has a direct impact on the cacao bean and its flavor profile.
 These beans are then made into craft chocolate.

 Apart from being used to make chocolate, cacao nibs (the inside of the bean) can be included in chocolate confections to create a delightful crunchy texture.
 They provide a nut-like consistency, without introducing allergens.
-Our Chocolate Caramel Five Star bar® and Moka Fleck bar, are just a few of our products that utilize this unique ingredient.
+Our Chocolate Caramel Five Star bar® utilizes this unique ingredient.
 Cacao nibs are extremely versatile and have been used to make cacao vodka, cold brew coffee, and even Vermont craft beer.
 Looking for some delicious recipes using cacao?
 Try our warming butternut squash soup, or this simple, tasty homemade crème de cacao.

 What does cocoa percentage mean?